 At the time of the distribution, GE HealthCare will have executive compensation programs, policies, and practices for its executive officers that are similar to those of GE.
 After the distribution, the executive compensation programs, policies, and practices for our executive officers will be subject to the review and approval of the Talent, Culture, and Compensation Committee of the GE HealthCare Board (the "GE HealthCare Compensation Committee"), which will be formed in connection with the distribution.
-We expect the executive compensation programs, policies, and practices for our executive officers will align incentives more closely with GE HealthCare's performance, strategic initiatives, healthcare industry peers, and the long-term interests of our stockholders, which is expected to help us attract, retain, and motivate highly qualified personnel.
+We expect the executive compensation programs, policies, and practices for our executives, and practices for our executive soft officers will align incentives more closely with GE HealthCare's performance, strategic initiatives, healthCare industry peers, and the long-term interests of our stockholders, which is expected to help us attract, retain, and motivate highly qualified personnel.